Amin al-Husseini

+While serving as grand mufti, he commissioned a Jewish contractor, Baruch Katinka, to build a mansion for him in Jerusalem's Sheikh Jarrah neighborhood.

-In 1937, evading an arrest warrant for aligning himself as leader of the 1936–1939 Arab revolt in Palestine against British rule, he fled and took refuge in Lebanon and afterwards Iraq.
+In 1937, evading an arrest warrant for aligning himself against British rule as leader of the 1936–1939 Arab revolt in Palestine, he fled and took refuge in Lebanon and afterwards Iraq.
 He then established himself in Fascist Italy and Nazi Germany, which he collaborated with during World War II against Britain, requesting during a meeting with Adolf Hitler backing for Arab independence and opposition to the establishment of a Jewish national home in Palestine.
 Upon the end of the war, he came under French protection, and then sought refuge in Cairo.
 In the lead-up to the 1948 Palestine war, Husseini opposed both the 1947 UN Partition Plan and Jordan's plan to annex the West Bank.
 Failing to gain command of the Arab League's Arab Liberation Army, Husseini built his own militia, the Holy War Army.
 In September 1948 he participated in the establishment of an All-Palestine Government in Egyptian-ruled Gaza, but this government won limited recognition and was eventually dissolved by Egypt in 1959.
 After the war and the 1948 Palestinian expulsion and flight, his claims to leadership were discredited and he was eventually sidelined by the establishment of the Palestine Liberation Organization in 1964.
 He died in Beirut, Lebanon, in July 1974.

 Husseini was and remains a highly controversial figure.
 Historians dispute whether his fierce opposition to Zionism was grounded in nationalism or antisemitism, or a combination of both.
 Opponents of Palestinian nationalism have pointed to Husseini's wartime residence and propaganda activities in Nazi Germany to associate the Palestinian national movement with antisemitism in Europe.